lpalova/lpalova.github.io/_posts/2016-04-26-Linear-Regresion-Toy-Model.md

 [design a decision support system with practical utilities](http://arxiv.org/pdf/1506.05382.pdf).

 As an aside, we mention that as soon as we deviate from the early prediction nature of our algorithm and include features that are known closer to the movie release date or post-release features, like the number of opening theaters
-(typically an expected high-performance movie will be released in more theaters), or [movie rating](http://www.metacritic.com/), the predictive power (naturally) increases.
+(typically an expected high-performance movie will have a wider release), or [movie rating](http://www.metacritic.com/), the predictive power (naturally) increases.